Problem noise in hospitals

 Noise in neonatal wards

-Noise from medical equipment, alarms, incubators opening and closing, staff activities and visitors can make neonatal units and intensive care units very noisy places.
+Noise from medical equipment, alarms, incubators opening and closing, staff activities and visitors can make neonatal units and intensive care units (ICUs) very noisy places.
 Add to that the amount of hard reflective surfaces and how close beds or incubators are to each other and you’ve got an acoustically unpleasant environment where noise bounces around and gets amplified.

 A pre-term baby’s hearing is far more sensitive so there is potential for long-term hearing damage from excessive noise.
 Some studies show that there may also be links to language development; a baby that goes to full term has been protected from all but lower frequency noises in the womb (< 250 Hz), pre-term babies are exposed to higher frequencies earlier than those at full-term, often before their brain and sensory development is established.

 The routine work of people in pathology labs often involves the analysis of samples using noisy equipment such as centrifuges and shakers.
 Any laboratory operation that exposes laboratory personnel to a significant noise source of 85 decibels or greater for an 8-hour average duration should have a noise management policy in place to protect their workers from excessive exposure and noise-induced hearing loss.